-This section describes the detailed methodology of the proposed unsupervised domain adaptation for semantic segmentation.
-In order to reduce the domain gap (including the resolution difference), we integrate the super-resolution into segmentation model for eliminating the impact of different resolutions.
-Moreover, by adversarial optimizing SRS and two domain classifiers (PDC and ODC), the domain gap in pixel-level and output-space can be gradually reduced.
-Fig.~\ref{fig:SRDA-net} shows the entire framework.
+In this section, we discuss the methodology of the proposed SRDA-Net and the overall framework is shown in Figure~\ref{fig:SRDA-net}.
+In order to reduce the resolution domain gap, we integrate the super-resolution into the segmentation model to eliminate the impact of different resolutions.
+By optimizing the SRS as well as two domain classifiers (PDC and ODC) with adversarial optimizing, the domain gap in pixel-level and output-space can be gradually reduced, thus improving the performance.